Eric Troyer: Life and career

-In 1988 Troyer co-founded the Electric Light Orchestra Part II with The Move/E.L.O. drummer Bev Bevan.
-Troyer contributed to all of ELO Part II's studio and live albums, including the songs "Honest Men", "Thousand Eyes", and "For the Love of a Woman".
-In 2000, ELO Part II was renamed to The Orchestra.
+In 1988 Troyer co-founded the Electric Light Orchestra Part II with the Move/E.L.O. drummer Bev Bevan.
+In 2000, ELO Part II was renamed to the Orchestra.
 Troyer has also written and performed music for various ad campaigns, including Kool-Aid and IBM.

 In 1980, Troyer had a minor solo hit with "Mirage", peaking at No. 92 in the Hot 100 chart.
 However it fared better on the AC, peaking at No. 43.
 An accompanying album titled String of Pearls was recorded, but never officially released.
 Thirteen years later, he did release a solo CD, Model Citizen.
 The song was Troyer's only charting single in Australia, peaking at number 97.

 Troyer is married to writer/filmmaker Kee Kee Buckley, with whom he owns the production company Ad Hoc Media Partners.
-He has three daughters from a previous marriage: Asia, Lindsay, and Lauren.